-- · legislative compliance is addressed as part of the system, where relevant - employees or their representatives directly affected by the implementation of OHSW plans are consulted when the plans are being formulated (OHSW) - programs have objectives, targets and performance indicators where relevant - action plans are in place to correct identified areas of non-conformance with documented procedures - program(s) are in place to identify, evaluate and control hazards in the organisation (OHSW) - action plans are in place for dealing with corrective action identified as part of any incident investigation process (OHSW) - program(s) are in place to identify the organisation's core rehabilitation and claims management activities and to provide direction regarding performance outcomes (REHAB) (CLAIMS).
+- legislative compliance is addressed as part of the system, where relevant, - employees or their representatives directly affected by the implementation of WHS plans are consulted when the plans are being formulated (WHS), - programs have objectives, targets and performance indicators where relevant, - action plans are in place to correct identified areas of non-conformance with documented procedures. - action plans are in place for dealing with corrective action identified as part of any incident investigation process (WHS), and - program(s) are in place to identify the organisation's core rehabilitation and claims management activities and to provide direction regarding performance outcomes (REHAB) (CLAIMS).